yutojubako/vqa-annotation-interface/README.md

 A web-based interface for annotating panoramic images with Visual Question Answering (VQA) data.
 This tool allows annotators to view 360-degree panoramic images and answer questions about them, with support for different question categories and confidence ratings.

+## Recent Updates

+### Fixed Issues Between Local and GitHub Pages Environments

+We've addressed several issues that were causing differences in behavior between local and GitHub Pages environments:

+1. **Progress Display**: Fixed the issue where the progress bar showed "0/0 images annotated" when the user was not authenticated.
+2. **Image Loading**: Modified the data loading strategy to always load from the local JSON file first, ensuring that images are always displayed correctly.
+3. **Authentication Handling**: Improved handling of unauthenticated users to ensure the application works correctly even without Firebase authentication.

+For more details, see [fix-progress-display.md](fix-progress-display.md).

 ## Features

 - **Interactive Panorama Viewing**: Uses Pannellum for 360-degree panoramic image viewing